Abijatta-Shalla National Park: Avifauna

 The park is also home to 300 species of birds that are listed as endemics, residents, and migratory.
 Common Ostriches and Somali Ostriches are mostly common for their breeding.
-Greater flamingoes and Lesser flamingoes commonly thrived on Abijatta, Chitu, and Shalla for algae-feeding and breeding areas.
+Two species of flamingos commonly thrived on Abijatta, Lake Chitu, and Shalla for algae-feeding and breeding areas: greater flamingoes and lesser flamingoes.
 Great white pelicans only settled on Lake Shalla which also serves as both a breeding site and a feeding ground along with several species of storks, herons, egrets, plovers, and cormorants.
 Other bird species such as parrots, ducks, eagles, owls, hornbills, barbets, bee-eaters, and pigeons are also flourish within these scrublands.
-Wattled Ibis and Yellow-fronted Parrot are the only know endemic species known in Ethiopia.
-Black-winged lovebird, White-winged cliff chat, and Abyssinian Black-headed oriole are near-endemic species found within the park's habitat.
+Wattled ibis and yellow-fronted parrot are the only know endemic species known in Ethiopia.
+Black-winged lovebird, white-winged cliff chat, and white-billed starling are near-endemic species found within the park's habitat.